Pet Shop Boys: A Life in Pop

 Pet Shop Boys: A Life in Pop is a 2006 documentary about English synth-pop duo Pet Shop Boys.
-It was originally broadcast on Channel 4 in May 2006 and an expanded version followed on DVD in October.
+It was originally broadcast on Channel 4 on 24 May 2006, and an expanded version followed on DVD on 23 October 2006.
+The televised version was 48 minutes long, and the full-length release was 140 minutes.

 The documentary was directed by George Scott and produced by Nick de Grunwald.
-Contributors included Robbie Williams, Brandon Flowers, Peter Robinson, Tim Rice-Oxley, West End Girls, Jake Shears, and Bruce Weber.
+Contributors included Robbie Williams, Brandon Flowers, Peter Robinson, Tim Rice-Oxley, Isabelle Erkendal of West End Girls, Jake Shears, and Bruce Weber.